 There is also 2 g dietary fiber per 100 g cauliflower, which increases satiety, combating excessive calorie and fat intake that could cover up your shredded muscle growth.

-Green peppers are yet another great vegetable vitamin C source that guarantees healthy muscle contraction.
-There is about 532 mg vitamin C per 1 ounce of green pepper.
+Green peppers are yet another great vitamin C source that improves healthy muscle contraction.
+There is about 532 mg of vitamin C per 1 ounce of green pepper.

 Butternut squash is another starchy vegetable to consume post-workout because of its carbohydrate content, which replenishes depleted muscle glycogen storage.

 Carbohydrates serve as the body’s main energy source.
 Medical authorities note it is important to consume carbohydrates as soon as you finish working out because “delaying the ingestion of a carbohydrate supplement post-exercise will result in a reduced rate of muscle glycogen storage.”

 And, while still preliminary, animal studies are showing vitamin A is important for protein turnover, development, and growth.
 Being deficient in vitamin A may cause a shift from fatty acids to protein catabolism as an energy source, resulting in muscle breakdown.

 “Dietary Supplement Fact Sheet: Calcium.”
 National Institutes of Health.
 Available from: http://ods.od.nih.gov/factsheets/Calcium-QuickFacts/